Kernel Learning by quantum annealer: Methods

 \subsection{Kernel Learning}

-A kernel function can be defined arbitrarily as far as expressed in the inner product.
+We describe kernel learning that utilizes the spectral distribution $ p (\bm{\omega}) $ to obtain a kernel function suitable for the data.
+A kernel function can be defined arbitrarily as long as it is expressed in the inner product.
 On the other hand, there is no systematic approach to selecting the best kernel function that fits the data.
-Instead of heuristically selecting the kernel function, there is a method called multiple Kernel Learning, which combines existing kernels to obtain a better kernel function that fits the data\cite{Gonen2011}.
+Instead of heuristically selecting the kernel function, Multiple Kernel Learning combines existing kernels to obtain a better kernel function that fits the data \cite{Gonen2011}.

 Recently, there is also a method called Implicit Kernel Learning (IKL), which learns a kernel function by learning the spectral distribution of the kernel function\cite{Li2019}.
 Implicit Kernel Learning is a new method that models spectral distributions by learning the sampling process.
 Thus, kernel selection can be replaced by optimized learning of the spectral distribution.